nleaf/nleaf.github.io/_resources/2018-05-22-professional-services-case-study-bouchard-insurance-g.md

     icon: "/uploads/EXP_Scenario.svg"
     background: "/uploads/exp_case_study_scenario-1.jpg"
     headline: The Scenario
-    description: When Brian Polak joined Bouchard Insurance in 2015, one of his first orders of business as Director of Information Technology was to select a disaster recovery solution for Bouchard’s virtual desktop infrastructure – a critical capability for an organization with a mission to be available anytime a client claim event occurs.
+    description: When Brian Polak joined Bouchard Insurance as Director of IT in 2015, one of his first orders of business was to select a disaster recovery solution for Bouchard’s virtual desktop infrastructure – a critical capability for an organization with a mission to be available anytime a client claim event occurs.
   - align-left: false
     icon: "/uploads/EXP_Availability.svg"
     background: "/uploads/exp_case_study_challenge.jpg"